Our Story & Beliefs

-South Langley Church began as a children’s outreach ministry from East Aldergrove MB Church (now Ross Road Community Church).
-In 1959, this group purchased an acre of land in Brookswood, and in 1964 they began holding church services with 17 charter members.
+South Langley Church began as an outreach to children from East Aldergrove Mennonite Brethren Church (now Ross Road Community Church).
+In 1959, this group of young people purchased an acre of land in Brookswood, and in 1964 they began holding church services with 17 charter members.

 We believe there is one God, never ending, who exists as three persons: Father, Son, and Holy Spirit.